Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Sometimes the perfect shot isn’t so perfect.
 Improve contrast and lighting with images in your camera roll with the Relight app (iOS), or use the live HDR mode to preview adjustments before taking the photo.
 Select a mode, choose a button for enhanced effect, and adjust the slider to fine-tune the results.
 A split screen shows before and after images.

-Enhance faded handwriting on old documents and make worn headstones easier to read with photo editing apps such as Snapseed for iOS and Android or Photogene for iOS.
+Enhance faded handwriting on old documents and make worn headstones easier to read with photo editing apps like Snapseed.
 Use the enhancement tools to experiment with contrast, clarity, highlights and shadows.
 When you’ve finished editing your image, choose Save to Camera Roll or Export to Photos to have a copy of the enhanced image with your other digital photos.

 One long day of scanning old documents and photos at a relative’s house can quickly consume your smartphone storage space.
 “Cloud storage” is simply a term for storing files on remote servers.
 Reputable companies offer convenient, encrypted storage space at affordable prices.
 Sign up for cloud storage at Dropbox, Google Drive or iCloud.
 Configure your scanning app and camera to upload photos to your cloud storage automatically.
 The small monthly storage fee is well worth the added backup security and access from other mobile devices and your home computer.